apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/committers.md

 ## <a name="concurrent-jobs"></a> Concurrent Jobs writing to the same destination

 It is sometimes possible for multiple jobs to simultaneously write to the same destination path.
+To support such use case, The "MAGIC PATH" for each job is unique of the format `__magic_job-${jobId}` so that multiple job running simultaneously do not step into each other.

-Before attempting this, the committers must be set to not delete all incomplete uploads on job commit, by setting `fs.s3a.committer.abort.pending.uploads` to `false`
+Before attempting this, the committers must be set to not delete all incomplete uploads on job commit, by setting `fs.s3a.committer.abort.pending.uploads` to `false`.
+This is set to `false`by default

 ```xml
 <property>